Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 Tom and Mima had seven children.
 They included: Robert Henry (Bert), 1892-1914; William Alexander (Willie or later Bill), 1894-1974; Elizabeth Ellen (Bessie), 1896-1985; Lillian Victoria, 1898-1971; Thomas Francis Jr, 1899-1899; Theodore Franklin (Frank), 1901-1994; Mima Seveight, 1904-1970.
 Mima died during the birth of her daughter Mima.
 Frank was Ted's father and he was born in Lyman during a time when the family had not yet moved back to the Sauk homestead.
 Tom Porter stayed on the farm until his death in 1927.

 Tom's oldest son Bert died on the farm from tuberculosis.
 They had set him up in a tent near the cabin as he struggled at the end.
 Bill lived near the cabin in his own house on his share of the farm with his wife Irene and son Bernard until they moved to Mt Vernon.
 Bernard died in World War II and Bill and his wife continued to live in Mt Vernon until they passed away.
 An infant son died only a few days after birth.
 Two daughters, Bessie and Lillian, and Ted's father Frank, continued to live at the farm until Tom's death in 1927.
-The farm was then vacant until Alvin Harris leased it and eventually bought it.
-The Harris brothers, Jim and Dick, are virtual founts of information about upriver history.
-Jim lives in a beautiful home on the hillside just east of Concrete and is a cowboy poet, among other titles.
-Dick lives in Bellingham and is continuing writing his memoir of upriver life.
-They recently regaled us all at a history show in Concrete, with their memories of their dad and the Porter cabin.
+The farm was then vacant until Alvin Harris leased it and eventually bought it, moving his young family there "the day after World War II ended," as his son, poet Dick Harris, recalls.
+The Harris brothers, Jim and Dick, were virtual founts of information about upriver history after having grown up part of their years in that historic cabin.
+Jim lived in a beautiful home on the hillside just east of Concrete and was sort of a cowboy poet, only more of a frontier historian, of the oral tradition, among other titles.
+We lost him in June 2009 and we still miss him.
+Dick lives in Bellingham and continues write his memoir of upriver life and recently published his book of poems, Reimagine: Poems, 1993-2009.

 Lillian and Bessie Porter moved to Tacoma where they lived until Lillian's death and Bessie then moved to Tumwater to be near her nephew, Bob Benson, and his family.
 Lillian and Bessie also had a home on Puget sound near Dash Point.
 The youngest daughter, Mima, never lived on the farm.
 She was taken at the time of the mothers death by her mother's brother, Bob Kerr, and raised in Seattle.
 The entire family did not get together again until after they were all grown.